Life (The Cardigans album): UK, French, Canadian and Brazilian version

 This version omits "Pikebubbles", "Sunday Circus Song" and "Closing Time", replacing them with "Sick & Tired", "Rise & Shine", "Celia Inside", "After All..." and "Sabbath Bloody Sabbath" from Emmerdale.
 "Celia Inside" is a longer edit, and "Rise & Shine" is a new recording, while the others are taken directly from the previous album.
-The omitted song "Pikebubbles" was released internationally as the B side to the 1995 "Rise & Shine" single.
+The omitted song "Pikebubbles" was released internationally as the B-side to the 1995 "Rise & Shine" single.
 Additionally, "Hey!
-Get Out Of My Way" is single version.
+Get Out Of My Way" is the single version.